roman-amphitheaters/roman-amphitheaters/README.md

+# About

+'roman-amphitheaters' is a digital resource that collects information about Roman amphitheaters with a primary goal being the easy use of its data in a wide variety of computational environments.
+It is designed to support open-ended inquiry into the place and role of amphitheaters in the Roman Empire.

 The file 'roman-amphitheaters.geojson' holds the latest information and is the source for other derived files, including 'roman-amphitheaters.csv'.
 The 'utility.ipynb' generates these other files.

 By default, githib will display the '[roman-amphitheaters.geojson](roman-amphitheaters.geojson)' file as a map.